 Debugging Type Lua Interpreter IP Address to Use for SCOM Notes On Target On OEM7 Receiver 127.0.0.1 This environment more closely resembles how the Lua scripts will be deployed in an end user use case.
-Off Target On PC Useful for quickly developing Lua scripts and testing non-real time aspects of the code.
-See the See the IPSTATUS log time aspects of the code.
+Off Target On PC IP Address of OEM Receiver Useful for quickly developing Lua scripts and testing non-real time aspects of the code.
+See the IPSTATUS log